gilnam74/vex-sneppet/VEX-for-artists.md

 ## Checker
 Here we will procedurally build a checker using a combination of `floor` function and a modulus operator (which is an equivalent of the `fraction` function).
 You need to read [about functions](#examine-more-functions) to be able to follow this tutorial.

-First, we need to get equal-sized black and white stripes, then we will periodically shift a part of each stripe.
+At a very high level, the solution would be: first, we need to get equal-sized black and white stripes, then we will periodically shift a part of each stripe.

 The diagonal line `@P.y = @P.x` is a good foundation.
 Let's make a periodic pattern from it with a modulus: